 The Helvetica Rubik Cube

-There have been many Helvetica themed bits n' bobs over the years.
-Goodness me though, this Helvetica Rubik's cube surely has to be one of the most gloriously creative examples.
+There have been many Helvetica themed bits n’ bobs over the years.
+Goodness me though, this Helvetica Rubik Cube surely has to be one of the most gloriously creative examples.

-The Helvetica Rubik consists of: 36 overall characters covering four of the cubes sides, and the the word Helvetica used on two sides.
+The cube consists of: 36 overall characters covering four of the cubes sides, and the the word Helvetica used on two sides.

 Lovely little coincidence that Helvetica is nine letters, otherwise this might not have worked as well as it does.